mjdamgaard/UP-Web-Project/README_longer_version.md

 ### Terms

-Terms are what denotes the semantic units of the system, including the relations and predicates, and even the users themselves since each new user of the SDB will get their own Term representing them.
-All Terms have a unique ID, first of all, and are defined by two fields/columns: An ID of a so-called Context, which are themselves a kind of Term, and then a defining string.
+'Terms' refers to the semantic units of the system, including the relations and predicates, and even including the users themselves since each new user of the SDB will get their own Term representing them.
+All Terms have a unique ID, first of all, and are defined by two fields: an ID of a so-called 'Context,'' which are themselves a kind of Terms, and then a 'defining string.'
 The Context defines, typically via a template, how the defining string is to be interpreted semantically.
 An example of such a template could be: "Movie:
 \<Title\>, \<Year\>", and an example of a Term that defines an instance of this template could be one that had "The Lord of the Rings: The Fellowship of the